Ayu: I personally apologize for Ana'slaziness. She hasn't even touched the site in over a year.

 The British soldiers lining the corners suddenly rushed out, their bayonets at the ready.
 Jeanne smirked when she looked over her shoulder.
 "Well, well, well…" She stuffed the parchment underneath her scarf.
 "Looks like the fun has begun."

 The other people in the marketplace scrambled about as they tried to avoid the soldiers racing after the impish woman.
-She ran to and fro, artfully weaving between tents and dodging people and animals as she did so.
+She dashed to and fro, artfully weaving between tents and dodging people and animals as she did so.
 Her opportunistic side kicked in when she saw a spice tent and a path of hot coals coming up ahead of her.
-Grinning, she grabbed two heaping handfuls of coriander and cumin as she passed it and then did a flip over the path of coals, throwing the spices down behind her.
+Grinning, she grabbed two heaping cupfuls of coriander and cumin as she passed it, much to the merchant's displeasure, and then did a flip over the path of coals, throwing the spices down behind her.

-The soldiers had to stop for a moment when a wall of smoky, aromatic flames sprang up in front of them with a loud crackling pop.
+The soldiers skidded to a halt when a wall of smoky, aromatic flames sprang up in front of them with a loud crackling pop.
 The wall came down just as quickly as it went up, but the pirate woman was nowhere to be found.
-They looked around for her and just as they were about to give up pursuit, the commanding officer did a double take as he spotted her running up a staircase above them.
-"On her heels, men!" he shouted, leading them over to the archway that led into the main square as she jumped over the wall.
+Their eyes scanned up and down the street and, unable to find her, they prepared to give up pursuit.
+The commanding officer let out an exasperated sigh and looked up at the sky, only a double take when he saw a flash of green above him.
+There was Jeanne, running up a flight of wood-post steps jutting out of the wall.
+"On her heels, men!" he shouted, leading them toward the archway that led into the main square as she jumped over the wall.

-Jeanne landed on top of the awning of a merchant's tent, breathing a sigh of relief.
-At the very moment she was relishing in her good fortune, she fell right through it, landing on some conveniently located sacks of grain.
+Jeanne made a rather bouncy landing on top of the awning of another merchant's tent, breathing a sigh of relief at her good fortune.
+At the very moment she went to stand, she fell right through it, landing flat on her back on some conveniently located sacks of grain.
 After she and the old man running the stand shared a confused glance, she got up and got right back to her primary goal: escaping.
 The patrons and merchants stared at her for a moment, wondering why she ran, but they all fled when they saw the soldiers file in to pursue her.